 We will build the micro-forest at St John’s Anglican Church on the corner of Campbell and Page Streets, Moruya.

-Once we have a site we will launch a crowdfunding campaign with Start Some Good.
-Over 2019-21 we’ve raised $101,000 via crowdfunding for three micro-forests in Canberra.
+Shortly we will launch a crowdfunding campaign with Start Some Good.
+To date we’ve raised $101,000 via crowdfunding for three micro-forests in Canberra.

 Get in touch if you’d like to make a donation prior to campaign launch.
 Or call to chat about becoming an official sponsor of The Climate Factory.